 Hong Kong milk tea as the name suggests originated in Hong Kong but has gained popularity all over the world.
 It is also known as pantyhose tea or silk stocking tea.
 Unlike the usual milk tea, this tea uses evaporated milk and hence has a different flavor.
-It is very easy to make at home and needs a very few ingredients.
-Let us look at the step-by-step recipe of this delicious beverage.
+It is very easy to make at home and needs only a few ingredients to prepare.
+Now, let us look at the step-by-step recipe of this delicious beverage.

-Strain the tea into the teacup and add sugar to taste.
+Strain the tea into the teacup and add sugar to enhance the taste.
 You can also substitute sugar with stevia, jaggery or brown sugar.

-Instead of having it hot you can chill it and serve with ice.
+Instead of having it hot you can also have it chilled by serving it with ice.

 Some people also add eggshell to balance the acidity of tea.
-I have not tried it and like my tea as it is.
+But that is strictly optional.

 Connect With Us

 If you have tried this recipe, we would love your feedback in the comments section below.
 And while we can’t taste it, we would love to see how it turned out!
 You can connect with us on Facebook or Twitter and tag your picture with #organicfactsrecipes.